Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • Bifidumbacterin.
 A similar remedy, but the effect occurs after 2-3 applications.
 Suitable for treating children.

 • Imodium.
-A quick remedy to cure diarrhea, it helps within an hour after application.
+A quick remedy to cure diarrhea, it helps within an hour after use.
 Available in tablets.
 It has contraindications: children under 6 years of age, pregnant and lactating women, individual intolerance to the components.

-Folk medicines
+Traditional medicines

 • fiber;